 Talk the Talk: How Conversations Can be the Most Effective Tool Against Climate Change

-By Michelle Probst, Natural Resources Educator
+By Michelle Probst, former Natural Resources Educator

 The reality check we didn’t know we needed about how close climate change is to us came in the dose of reports released by the Wisconsin Initiative on Climate Change Impacts (WICCI) and the Intergovernmental Panel on Climate Change (IPCC).
 Didn’t get a chance to read them?
 I don’t blame you; the full IPCC report is over 3,000 pages long.
 But, before we dive into the results of these reports, let’s talk about who these two entities are: